danjames68/villas003/user/plugins/random/README.md

 ![Random](assets/readme_1.png)

-In our [Blog Skeleton](http://demo.getgrav.org/blog-skeleton/) we placed a button in the sidebar that pulls up a random blog post.
+In our [villa Skeleton](http://demo.getgrav.org/villa-skeleton/) we placed a button in the sidebar that pulls up a random villa post.
 Here is the code we used in the `sidebar.html.twig` template file to create this button.

     <a class="button" href="{{ base_url_relative }}/random"><i class="fa fa-retweet"></i> I'm Feeling Lucky!</a>